Economic and Political Overview

 Bulgaria has a multi-party system, where no single party generally has a chance of gaining power alone.
 Thus political parties work with each other to form coalition governments.
 The major political parties are:

-- Citizens for European Development of Bulgaria (GERB): centre-right, it receives most of its support from nationalists and socialists
+- Citizens for European Development of Bulgaria (GERB): centre-right, it receives most of its support from nationalists and socialists.
+Leading a coalition government with SDS

 - Union of Democratic Forces (SDS): centre-right, conservative

-- We Continue the Change (PP): centre, liberalism, pro-European
+- We Continue the Change (PP): centre, liberalism, pro-European, in an electoral coalition with DB

 - Movement for Rights & Freedoms (DPS): centrist, liberal, formed mainly by the Turkish ethnic minority